 Meet and Code promotes science and technology related events of all kinds in the context of and during the EU Code Week – with up to 500€ seed money per event.
 Furthermore, we support event organisers and trainers by collecting and sharing content and resources at the Meet and Code Inspiration Library.

 The target group for the events are children and young people between 8 and 24 years, who are to be introduced to the world of technology and coding.

-The Meet and Code initiative supports digital and coding events in the following countries: Austria, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, England, France, Germany, Hungary, Ireland, Italy, Kazakhstan, Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Switzerland and Ukraine.
+The Meet and Code initiative supports digital and coding events in the following countries: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, France, Germany, Hungary, Ireland, Italy, Kazakhstan, Netherlands, North Macedonia, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Switzerland, the United Kingdom and Ukraine.